Prosecution of Syrian civil war criminals: Netherlands

-Netherlands is using concept of universal jurisdiction (Dutch version) laws to prosecute their cases.
+Netherlands is using the concept of universal jurisdiction to prosecute their cases.

+Islamic State militant Oussama Achraf Akhlafa was convicted in 2019 of terrorism and committing war crimes in both Syria and Iraq.
+He had posed for photos with the crucified body of an Iraqi man killed by ISIS.

 On 2 September 2019, Ahmad al Khedr, also known as Abu Khuder, faced charges of murder and membership of Jabhat al-Nusra.
 In July 2021, he was sentenced to 20 years in prison for war crimes over his role in the execution of a government soldier.

+In January 2024, a district court in The Hague convicted a former member of the pro-Ba'athist "Liwa al-Quds" militia, who was charged with conducting abductions, "complicity in torture", "inhumane treatment" and "membership in a criminal organisation".
+The Hague district court labelled the "Liwa al-Quds" militant group as a "criminal organization" and stated that its fighters were involved in the perpetration of "looting and violence against civilians and unlawful deprivation of liberty of civilians".

 Sweden

 In 2017, a Swedish court convicted former Syrian soldier Muhammad Abdullah of war crimes committed during the Syrian war and sentenced him to eight months in prison.
 Abdullah had reportedly moved to Sweden three years previously, and was identified by other Syrian refugees after posting an image on Facebook showing him with his boot on a corpse, smiling.
 Prosecutors failed to prove that he killed the person depicted, but convicted him of "violating human dignity" in what the New York Times described as a "landmark verdict".

 On 19 February 2019, nine torture survivors submitted a criminal complaint against Syrian officials.

+In 2024, former Syrian general Mohammed Hamo was charged with aiding and abetting war crimes.
+His trial began in Stockholm on April 15.
+He was acquitted, citing insufficient evidence.

+United States

+On 6 December 2024 a federal court issued arrest warrants for Jamil Hassan and Abdul Mahmoud on charges of conspiracy to commit war crimes against US citizens held at Mezzeh prison.